 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 Madison, Wis. – The University of Wisconsin Carbone Cancer Center invites the community to support pancreatic cancer patients and research efforts at the ninth annual Roll & Stroll for Pancreas Cancer.

-Participants can choose from a 50K, 25K and 5K bike ride as well as a 5K run and a 2-mile “roll and stroll,” which is open to walkers, scooters, wheelchairs, skateboards and dogs.
-While the in-person event takes place at Capital Brewery in Middleton, there will also be an option for virtual participation.
-All funds raised at this year’s event will support pancreas cancer research and care initiatives at UW Carbone.
+Participants can choose from a 50K, 25K or 5K bike ride, as well as a 5K run or a 2-mile roll and stroll, which is open to walkers, scooters, wheelchairs, skateboards and dogs.
+Roll & Stroll will also include music, raffles, games, food and more.